b12io/orchestra/docs/source/getting_started.rst

 of your own yet, you can just download our barebones example file with ``wget https://raw.githubusercontent.com/b12io/orchestra/stable/example_project/example_project/urls.py``.

-Alternatively, just make sure to add the following code inside the ``urlpatterns`` variable in ``your_project/your_project/urls.py``::
+Alternatively, make sure to add the following code inside the ``urlpatterns`` variable in ``your_project/your_project/urls.py``::

     # Admin Views